 During which period the vector-borne illness insurance is most required?

-While you could potentially fall ill right throughout the year, these specific illnesses tend to occur more during monsoon.
-Thus, it is helpful to avail of these specialised insurance plans during this time of the year to safeguard yourself from any unwarranted expenses.
+While you could potentially fall ill throughout the year, specific illnesses tend to occur more during monsoon.
+There are viral infections which occur more during monsoon and winter.
+Thus, it is imperative to avail yourself of these specialised insurance plans during this specific time of the year to safeguard yourself from any unnecessary expenses.

-Given the policy waiting period of typically 15 to 60 days, it is best to take the plan by the fag end of summer.
-By opting for it just before the onset of monsoon you ensure that the waiting periods have elapsed and you can enjoy coverage during the most vulnerable months.
+However, given the waiting period of typically 15 to 60 days, it is best to avail of the plan during the fag end of summer.
+So, you can opt for it just before the onset of monsoon and ensure that all types of waiting periods have elapsed and you can enjoy complete coverage during the most vulnerable months.

 Who should avail these plans?

-Vector-borne diseases occur across tropical and subtropical regions.
-The states more prone to vector-borne diseases are:
+Vector-borne diseases occur in tropical and subtropical regions.
+It affects several states in India.
+The prominent states prone to vector-borne diseases are: